tari-project/tari/RFC/src/RFC-0201_TariScript.md

 This argument is independent of the nature of the additional restrictions.
 Specifically, if these restrictions are manifested as a script that provides additional constraints over whether a UTXO may be spent, the same arguments apply.

-This means that in a very hand wavy sort of way, there ought to be no reason that Tari Script is not workable.
+This means that in a very hand-wavy sort of way, there ought to be no reason that Tari Script is not workable.

 Note that range proofs can be discarded after a UTXO is spent.
 This entails that the global security guarantees of Mimblewimble are not that every transaction in history was valid from an inflation perspective, but that the net effect